 The Solčava panoramic road is a scenic road in Northern Slovenia’s Solčava region.
 This 37 km route can be entered from Logar Valley, Zgornje Sleme, the village of Solčava, or the Pavličevo sedlo Austrian border crossing.

 This region is characterized by high-elevation farmsteads, rolling pastures, and the Kamnik Savinja Alps.
 As you drive the route, you’ll have opportunities to dine in local farms and take in the views of happily situated homesteads set against the dramatic Kamnik Alps.
 Solčava is the definition of pastoral romanticism.
-To learn more about where to stop along this route and visiting the area, read our guide to Logar Valley.

 Where to Stay in the Solčava Region